How to Develop A Successful China Public Relations Strategy

 In 2014, the Internet giant Tencent accused Alibaba of planting negative articles on media platforms to tarnish its image.
 Later on, Alibaba fired back by accusing Tencent of launching similar smear campaigns.
 Neither of the companies denied being involved in the smear campaigns, which shows just how widespread this practice has been in China.

-The law has regulated this type of Black PR activities by prohibiting advertisers from belittling their competitors or any related service providers.
+The law has regulated these type of Black PR activities by prohibiting advertisers from belittling their competitors or any related service providers.
 Firms have been known to work through 3rd-party agencies to accomplish these goals, making it difficult to prove that they are engaging in Black PR activities.

 However, the law has recently been expanded to not only affect the brand but also any 3rd party agencies, endorsers, or any related parties can be held responsible for the crime.
 Still, proving that companies are engaging in Black PR activities remains difficult.